 - System Management, Operations and Coordination is an evaluation of the need for transportation facilities and services based on travel demand.
 This may be accomplished on an area wide basis, within a single jurisdiction, within a specific transportation corridor or in any other geographic unit.
 System planning includes an evaluation of how the urban area develops and how human travel characteristics change the demand for transportation. - System data and records are maintained to insure a consistent and proactive planning process and provide consistent up-to-date information for the transportation planning and transportation improvement programs. - System Management, Operations and Coordination Activity maintains project data bases for the Transportation Plan which are translated into projects for input into the TIP.
 Data sources provide support for transportation planning and transportation related activities which include maintaining level-of-service information and functional classification for the roadway network - Highway Functional Classification process is an on-going activity to determine the importance of all urban streets and highways in relation to one another and to urban development.
 This will undergo a complete review and updating to reflect the changing character of the urban environment transportation system. - Emergency Preparedness has been established to address local disasters, both natural and man made, which are unpredictable as to time, location, nature and severity.
-An Emergency Plan has been developed to provide guidelines in responding to incidents and evacuation routes and
+An Emergency Plan has been developed to provide guidelines in responding to incidents and evacuation routes and emergency operations management have been developed.
+City and County Public Works staff has received training through the National Incident Management System which is a unified approach to incident management with standard command and management structures and an emphasis on preparedness, mutual aid and resource management.

-- emergency operations management have been developed.
-City and County Public Works staff has received training through the National Incident Management System which is a unified approach to incident management with standard command and management structures and an emphasis on preparedness, mutual aid and resource management. - Traffic Incident Management Planning (TIMP) is the process of managing multi-agency, multijurisdictional responses to street and highway traffic disruptions.
+- Traffic Incident Management Planning (TIMP) is the process of managing multi-agency, multijurisdictional responses to street and highway traffic disruptions.
 The focus is on managing both small and large scale incidents requires a plan and executing it with the cooperation of all of the organizations involved.
-Major events require the planning and preparation from a wide scope of participants which may utilize pre-planning for the use of public transit which may become a critical component in addressing a major regional event.
-This includes Incident Management and ITS Plans are developed and maintained. - Pavement Management Program uses specially equipped vans to collect high-quality digital images in mapping each street section of the pavement surface to measure the number the defects in the street surface in the street maintenance program.
-Follow-up to the Lincoln pavement condition survey calls for updates of major streets about every three to four years, and full surveys of all streets about every ten years.
+Major events require the planning and preparation from a wide scope of participants which may utilize pre-planning for the use of public transit which may become a critical component in addressing a major regional event. - Pavement Management Program uses specially equipped vans to collect high-quality digital images in mapping each street section of the pavement surface to measure the number the defects in the street surface in the street maintenance program.
+Follow-up to the Lincoln pavement condition survey calls for updates of major streets about every three to four years, and full surveys of all streets about every ten years. - Signal System Prioritization Ranking was developed in 2015.
+This asset management system for the City's traffic signals to guide expenditures identified in the Capital Improvement Program and Transportation Improvement Program are spent in the most cost effective manner.